De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

-Hence \textsf{MAV1} includes equivariance.
-The \textit{equivariance} rule forces additional distributivity properties for $\new$ and $\wen$ over $\with$ and $\forall$, given by the \textit{all name}, \textit{with name}, \textit{left name}, \textit{right name} rules.
+The \textit{equivariance} rule forces additional distributivity properties for $\new$ and $\wen$ over $\wwith$ and $\forall$, given by the \textit{all name}, \textit{with name}, \textit{left name}, \textit{right name} rules.
 These rules allow $\new$ and $\wen$ quantifiers to propagate to the front of certain contexts.
-To see why these rules are necessary consider the following implications.
+To see why these rules are necessary consider the following implications, with matching formulae, respectively, after and before the implication.

 Any proof of the second implication does involve \textit{equivariance}; but neither proof requires \textit{all name} or \textit{with name}.
 A proof of the first implication above is as follows.